OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 - Function ids may only use characters A through Z, numbers zero through nine, underscores, and periods.

-- Function names may use any Unicode alphanumeric character, underscore, and period.
+- Function names may use any Unicode alphabetic characters, underscores, and periods.

 - They must start with a letter and have a minimum limit of three characters.